Stratadox/Pathfinder/README.md

 which case this algorithm beats Dijkstra's hands-down, since Dijkstra's would continue searching for eternity.

+The Bellman-Ford algorithm has the ability to stop and detect such negative cycles, throwing an exception instead of eating infinite resources.

 #### Floyd-Warshall
 The [Floyd-Warshall algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)
 (invented by Bernard Roy) is used to find *all* paths, between each possible start vertex and each